-Vida’s sawmill in Borgstena saws and planes fir timber for use as structural timber and for roof trusses.
+Vida’s sawmill in Borgstena saws and planes spruce timber for use as structural timber and for roof trusses.
 The main market for the timber is UK.

 Turnover: SEK 600 million

 Number of employees: 110 employees

 Wood consumption per year: 450,000m3 by top measurement (56 loads per day)

 Production of timber per year: 290,000m3 (26 loads per day)